Vigil of the Princes: King George V

-King Edward VIII; Albert, Duke of York; Henry, Duke of Gloucester; and George, Duke of Kent, took guard at the lying-in-state of their father George V on 27 January 1936.
+King Edward VIII; Prince Albert, Duke of York; Prince Henry, Duke of Gloucester; and Prince George, Duke of Kent, took guard at the lying-in-state of their father King George V on 27 January 1936.
 (A fifth son, Prince John, had predeceased his father in 1919.)
 The vigil took place after Westminster Hall was closed to the public for the evening.

 No photographic record of this event is known and public viewing of the vigil was prohibited, though an oil painting made of it later by Frank Beresford was the official painting of the King's lying-in-state; it was exhibited for the first time at the Royal Academy exhibition of 1936 at Burlington House.
 The painting, named The Princes' Vigil: 12.15 am, January 28, 1936, was subsequently purchased by George V's widow Queen Mary to give to their son Edward VIII on his birthday.
 In the painting, the King is depicted wearing the uniform of the Welsh Guards, of whom he was the Colonel-in-Chief, the Duke of Gloucester wears the full dress uniform of the 10th Royal Hussars (the regiment in which he served), while the Duke of Kent is in Ceremonial Day Dress uniform of the Royal Navy.
 The Duke of York is not seen fully in the painting, although at the end of the catafalque opposite the King is a figure in full Foot Guards uniform; at this point in time, the Duke of York served as Colonel of the Regiment of the Scots Guards.

+Queen Mary

-17 years later, at the funeral of George V's widow Mary of Teck, her two surviving sons, the Duke of Windsor (formerly King Edward VIII) and the Duke of Gloucester, also took turn in standing vigil at their mother's coffin.
+In 1953, the two surviving sons of Queen Mary, Prince Edward, Duke of Windsor (formerly King Edward VIII) and Prince Henry, Duke of Gloucester, took turn in standing vigil at their mother's coffin.

-Queen Elizabeth The Queen Mother
+Queen Elizabeth the Queen Mother

-At 16:40 UTC on 8 April 2002, Charles, Prince of Wales; Andrew, Duke of York; Edward, Earl of Wessex; and Viscount Linley, took guard at the lying-in-state of their grandmother, Queen Elizabeth The Queen Mother.
+At 16:40 UTC on 8 April 2002, Charles, Prince of Wales; Prince Andrew, Duke of York; Prince Edward, Earl of Wessex; and Viscount Linley, took guard at the lying-in-state of their grandmother, Queen Elizabeth the Queen Mother.
 (Note: Also present were the sons of the Prince of Wales: Prince William and Prince Harry) The four relieved the guard of the Royal Company of Archers, and were themselves relieved by the Yeomen of the Guard after their 20-minute vigil.
 Both the Prince of Wales and the Duke of York wore naval uniform, while the Earl of Wessex and Viscount Linley wore black morning dress; the Earl of Wessex joined the Royal Marines, but chose to leave before completing basic training, while Lord Linley has never served in the forces.